zxrepo/tbblue/CONTRIBUTING.md

 ### 5. If you contribute software maintain the folder organization ###

 This means: put your application where it should go; For a game put it under **games/&lt;platform>/&lt;nameofgame>** for a tool under **tools/&lt;type of tool>/&lt;name_of_tool>**, store the documents under **/docs/** (follow the structure; it's quite easy) and if you can put a small **readme.txt** file in the folder with your application. dot commands should go under **/dot/** and anything extra pertaining to them (or versions specifically made for esxDOS but carry the same name) should go under **/dot/extra/**

+### 6. If you contribute software update the changelog and wiki. ###

+Don't forgert to update the changelog and wiki pages; it's important as the distribution grows!

-### 6. Do not modify the System folders and files: /nextzxos, /tbblue, /tbblue/config.ini and /TBBLUE.FW ###
+### 7. Do not modify the System folders and files: /nextzxos, /tbblue, /tbblue/config.ini and /TBBLUE.FW ###

 If you suggest a modification to any system file and/or folder add it as a *basename-&lt;name_of_file>.&lt;ext>* with clear instructions on how and where it should be merged by the user.
 The distribution **must be operable at all times** ergo the system folders and files must not be disturbed from their working state.
 End-users expect the distribution to be downloaded straight to their SD cards and booted directly from there.
 If in doubt confer with the rest of the contributors.
 Only authors of specific extensions/rom images/drivers that have been previously vetted as working can proceed to modify files in the system folder after they confer with the OS maintainer (Garry Lancaster) and the TBBlue main maintainer (Phoebus Dokos).

-### 7. If you contribute software without a stated license, this is considered closed source without source code and open source if it includes sources under /src ###
+### 8. If you contribute software without a stated license, this is considered closed source without source code and open source if it includes sources under /src ###

 This means that if you do not include a license file under **/docs/licenses/** but without source code under **/src/** your work will be automatically considered first as **further distribution denied** or in the second case as **open source/further distribution granted**

-### 8. All the software / documentation you contribute belongs to you unless you state otherwise ###
+### 9. All the software / documentation you contribute belongs to you unless you state otherwise ###

 This means that you retain the copyright of all the works you contribute herewith and you can at any given moment choose to remove it from the distribution without explanation or without any ramification except if you've given up on this right when you initially contribute (in which case you will have stated so in the accompanying license).

-### 9. You cannot remove or modify software in the distribution belonging to others if its license does not allow so, if you lack permission ###
+### 10. You cannot remove or modify software in the distribution belonging to others if its license does not allow so, if you lack permission ###

-This means, that if another author has contributed software to the distribution, you cannot remove it or modify it without his/her express permission (except in cases outlined in #10 below) if the software's license doesn't allow so.
+This means, that if another author has contributed software to the distribution, you cannot remove it or modify it without his/her express permission (except in cases outlined in #11 below) if the software's license doesn't allow so.
 Excepted from the above is the current principal maintainer of the distribution (At the time of writing Phoebus Dokos) who has permission to remove software as well as modify the organisation of the distribution in order to maintain license compliance and usability.
 Eg. the principal maintainer is allowed to remove illegal software, to remove incompatible software, to update software versions (modification) but is **not** allowed to remove software altogether without first acquiring permission from the author if the aforementioned cases are not true.
 This ensures that the distribution is at all times impartial in its governance.

-### 10. Software that was contributed illegally shall be removed without explanation ###
+### 11. Software that was contributed illegally shall be removed without explanation ###

 Basically, what this means is that if you contribute anything that's not legal and could violate the Sinclair license from Amstrad / Sky plc will be removed immediately when found.
 If you are in the team of maintainers then you CAN remove someone else's contribution if it's in violation of a license or copyright law.

-### 11. Core contributions MUST observe Intellectual Property laws ###
+### 12. Core contributions MUST observe Intellectual Property laws ###

 Since this is the **official** distribution, it cannot contain material that it's illegal, trademarked and distributed without permission or have a license that does not allow distribution.
 You can however post VHDL source code as long as the core is not built.
 Since the above doesn't make much sense without examples let's give examples